ingmarpeters/Machine-Finder-App/README.md

 ## Description
 The App allows you to show the following use-cases to your customer during a demo.

-- Search for a device in local database (sunshine)
+- Search for a device in local database (Sunshine)
 - Copy details from found machine to the ticket
 - Emulate a Remote Diagnostics for the found machine
 - Emulate a Locate Device on map for the found machine

-From an admin perspective you may add as many machines/devices as you want.
+From an admin perspective, you may add as many machines/devices as you want.
 All machines will be stored in a Sunshine table in your Zendesk instance.

 ## Functional Details
 ### Prerequisites
 The App stores data in a Sunshine table.
 The table will be created automatically upon installation.
-Every time the app runs, it will check whether there are objects stored in the tabel.
+Every time the app runs, it will check whether there are objects stored in the table.
 If there are no objects stored, the app will create two default entries.

 <img src="Documentation/custom_objects.png" width=80% border=1/>
 <p>&#8203